niwia/SLSah/Readme.md

 Contains:
 - generate_emu_config_old
-- generate_emu_config

 ## About generate_emu_config_old
 Old tool that is moved from gbe_fork to here.
-Not edited.

-## About generate_emu_config
-New tool that made with SteamKit and C#.
+### Currently I dont have a plan to make a similar tool in c# this time, might be other time, feel free to use any tool that does the same job as this.